-Education - this route is suitable for all practitioners working with children in an education context.
-It specifically looks at children in the 3 to 11 age range.
-For practitioners working with children under 5 this route considers children's dispositions towards learning and the core curriculum and for practitioners working in the primary years it will consider the core curriculum and the role of support with regards to special educational needs within the core curriculum.
+Early Years Education - this route is suitable for all practitioners working with children in an education context.
+It specifically looks at children in the 3 to 8 age range however the modules which look at a child's dispositions towards learning and the core curriculum can be applied to children of all ages.